1 Introducing Zig

 In contrast, if you use var, then, the object created is a variable object.
 With var you can declare this object in your source code, and then, change the value of this object how many times you want over future points in your source code.

-So, using the same code example exposed above, if I change the declaration of the age object to use the var keyword, then, the program gets compiled succesfully.
+So, using the same code example exposed above, if I change the declaration of the age object to use the var keyword, then, the program gets compiled successfully.
 Because now, the zig compiler detects that we are changing the value of an object that allows this behaviour, because it is an “variable object”.

 var age: u8 = 24;